kenshiro-o/wikipedia-js/README.md

   - improve performance

 ## Acknowledgement

-I would like to thank to Kenshiro to created this awesome API.
+  I would like to thank the following people for their contribution to this project:
+    - torokmark
+    - richorama

 ## Licence